-The Royal Festival Hall and Hayward Gallery are reopening soon, but Queen Elizabeth Hall and Purcell Room remain closed for now.
+The Royal Festival Hall and Hayward Gallery are now open, but the Queen Elizabeth Hall and the Purcell Room remain closed for now.

-As part of our Summer Reunion, the Hayward Gallery reopens with two new exhibitions on Wednesday 19 May, and the Royal Festival Hall reopens for socially distanced auditorium events from Friday 28 May.
+As part of our Summer Reunion, the Hayward Gallery has reopened with two new exhibitions, and the Royal Festival Hall reopens for socially distanced auditorium events from Friday 28 May.

 Please see below for more information on your visit and how we’re keeping you safe.

-We're really looking forward to welcoming you back soon.
+We're really looking forward to welcoming you back.
 We believe that access to art, music and creativity is more important than ever, so stay connected for your regular culture fix of blogs, videos, podcasts and playlists on our website and social channels.

 The Southbank Centre is Covid-secure.
-For now, you must only visit with people from your own household or support bubble.
+For now, you must only visit our indoor spaces with up to six people, or a larger group of any size from up to two households (including support bubbles).
 As always, maintain social distancing and make sure you wear a face covering at all times in our buildings.
 There's plenty of hand sanitiser available to keep your hands clean.

-If you're enjoying our riverside bars and entertainment, these areas are subject to the rule of six outdoors.
+If you're enjoying our riverside bars and entertainment, these areas are subject to the rule of 30 outdoors.
 Please maintain social distancing and wear a face covering when accessing the indoor toilets.